sineline/docker-tig/README.md

 (For a new raspberry Pi flash SD card and install hypriot on your raspberry pi first: `http://blog.hypriot.com/post/releasing-HypriotOS-1-8/`)

 **installation**
+0. Update the ./grafana/provisioning/datasources/datasources.yml data source hosts to your own configuration (Usually the host name of the docker host machine).
+In my case, my raspberry pi hostname is "myst"
 1. copy the repo to your home dir
 2. cd to `docker-tig` folder
 2. run `docker-compose up` (add `-d` for detached mode)